krasimir/techy/docs/index.md

 ### Layout

-The layout is HTML file which contains the placeholder for the content coming from your Markdown files.
+The layout is HTML file that contains the placeholder for the content coming from your Markdown files.
 You are able to specify a different layout by using the following expression:

 	&lt;% set('layout', 'layouts/custom-layout.html') %>